 Options if Denied Based on Credit

 The Direct Loan Origination Center will notify the borrower if the Federal Direct PLUS loan credit check is denied.
-The Financial Planning Office does not provide notice if your credit check was denied.
+The HPU Student Financial Planning Office does not provide notice if your credit check was denied.
 If the credit check is denied, there are three options:

 - Request a review of the credit check due to inaccurate information on the credit report by contacting the Direct Loan Origination Center at 1-800-557-7394

 - You can obtain an endorser’s signature.
 Your endorser must also pass a credit check.
 Additional information is available by contacting the Direct Loan Origination Center

 - Undergraduate students may be eligible to receive additional Federal Direct Unsubsidized Loan money as a result of a Parent Plus Loan denial.
 Your child is not obligated to borrow these funds – additional amounts are listed below.
 If you would like more information about these additional funds, please contact our office.